Jikke/Mietelause_generaattori/documentation/implementation.md

 3. Sedondly ui asks the user to input desired length of generated quote.
 4. Lastly it asks for 1-3 (Markov level) words to begin the to be generated quote with.
     * First word is capitalized by the program and period is added to the end of the created quote.
+5. Now the quote is generated and printed.
+    * If no following words are found during generation of the quote, generating will end there and the quote will be shorter than given length.
-5. Afterwards the code will loop back and ask the user to give desired length of generated quote and starting words again.
+7. Here the code will loop back and ask the user to give desired length of generated quote and starting words again.
-6. Empty string ends execution.
+8. Empty string ends execution.

 ## Design of the trie-datastructure